-- 6 "That Dr. W. Kiboro, a director who retires in accordance with Article 101 of the Company's Articles of Association and who is over the age of 70 years, shall notwithstanding that fact, be re-elected as a director of the Company for a period of one year." - 7 "That Prof. L Huebner, a director who retires in accordance with Article 101 of the Company's Articles of Association and who is over the age of 70 years, shall not withstanding that fact, be re-elected as a director of the Company for a period of one year." - 8 "That Mr. A. Poonawala, a director who retires in accordance with Article 101 of the Company's Articles of Association and who is over the age of 70 years, shall notwithstanding that fact, be re-elected as a director of the Company for a period of one year." - 9 That Mr. F.O.
-Okello being a director who retires in accordance with Article 101 of the Company's Articles of Association and who is over the age of 70 years, shall notwithstanding that fact, be re-elected as a director of the Company for a period of one year." - 10 "That Subject to the approval by the Capital Markets Authority and the Nairobi Securities Exchange PLC the sum of Kshs.
-47,135,572.50 being part of the amount now standing to the credit of the reserves of the company shall be capitalized and that the same shall be applied in making in full at par for the 18,854,229 Ordinary shares of Kshs.2.50 each in the capital of the company.
-Such shares shall be distributed as fully paid up among the persons who are registered as holders of the Ordinary shares in the capital of the Company at the close of business on 12th June, 2020, at the rate of one new full paid share for every ten ordinary shares held by such holders respectively and that such new shares shall not qualify for payment of any dividend for the year 2019 declared at this meeting." - 11 Any other Business for which valid Notice shall have been given.
+- 6 "That Dr. W. Kiboro, a director who retires in accordance with Article 101 of the Company's Articles of Association and who is over the age of 70 years, shall notwithstanding that fact, be re-elected as a director of the Company for a period of one year." - 7 "That Prof. L. Huebner, a director who retires in accordance with Article 101 of the Company's Articles of Association and who is over the age of 70 years, shall not withstanding that fact, be re-elected as a director of the Company for a period of one year." - 8 "That Mr. A. Poonawala, a director who retires in accordance with Article 101 of the Company's Articles of Association and who is over the age of 70 years, shall not withstanding that fact, be re-elected as a director of the Company for a period of one year." - 9 "That Subject to the approval by the Capital Markets Authority and the Nairobi Securities Exchange PLC the sum of Shs.47,135,572.50 being part of the amount now standing to the credit of the reserves of the company shall be capitalized and that the same shall be applied in making in full at par for the 18,854,229 Ordinary shares of Shs.2.50 each in the capital of the company.
+Such shares shall be distributed as fully paid up among the persons who are registered as holders of the Ordinary shares in the capital of the Company at the close of business on 12th June, 2020, at the rate of one new full paid share for every ten ordinary shares held by such holders respectively and that such new shares shall not qualify for payment of any dividend for the year 2019 declared at this meeting."